objectiveSee/DRKonamiCode/README.md

 [self.view addGestureRecognizer:self.konamiGestureRecognizer];
 ```

-### A+B+Unlock ###
+### B+A+Unlock ###

-Optionally, you can require the user to enter A+B+Enter in order for the gesture to be recognized.
+Optionally, you can require the user to enter B+A+Enter in order for the gesture to be recognized.
 You will need to implement the DRKonamiGestureProtocol which has required methods that let your UI respond to the request for the A, B, or Enter action.
-If you are not using the A+B+Enter feature than you do not need to set the recognizer's delegate.
+If you are not using the B+A+Enter feature than you do not need to set the recognizer's delegate.

 ```objective-c